uc-dataviz/course/assignments/interactivity.md

 Submission details
 ------------------

-Submit your visualization and analysis as a single R Markdown document rendered using the `html_document` output format.
+[Create your assignment repo through GitHub Classrooms.](https://classroom.github.com/a/2A0OFLSL) Submit your visualization and analysis as a single R Markdown document rendered using the `html_document` output format.
 If you build a Shiny app, deploy it on [shinyapps.io](http://www.shinyapps.io) and include a link to it in your submission.
 Include your design explanation in a separate document.

-Your submission is due by **1:30pm on Wednesday, May 10th**.
+Your submission is due by **11:00am on Tuesday, May 8th**.

 [1] Though with far less detail